PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 The flight plans for all legs of the flight will be addressed directly to both IFPUs.
 No flight plan will be sent to an ARO of an intermediate airport for further distribution.

-Next leg of a flight leads from the inside of - Zone to the outside of the IFPS zone.
+Next leg of a flight leads from the inside of the IFPS - Zone to the outside of the IFPS zone.

 Both flight plans shall be filed directly with both IFPUs.
 The addresses of the ATC units outside the IFPS involved in the next stage flight plan will be adduced on the additional line beneath the originator’s data before the opening bracket of the message itself.
 The IFPS will distribute the flight plan to these addresses.